Zembik92/Rock-Papers-Scissors/README.md

 * Check if your model is working by running testfile.py, ensure the model and lables file are in the same folder as testfile.py.

 # Milestone 4
-* Program a rock, paper, scissors game
+* Program a rock, paper, scissors game using the command line